 Implement Desk Device Hardware

 Desk-based devices are hardware products that allow users to check in at their desks upon their arrival and check out when they leave.
 While this can also be done using the web-based interface, a display panel provides convenience and clear visibility into which spaces are available when entering the office space.
-The device sports a LED display that indicates availability in green color and occupancy in red.
-Setting up the software component is quite simple with registering each device with a unique identifier.
-However, mounting and placing them on the desk can be a more complex task with the need for USB-based power and the availability of WiFi.
-Once set up, the devices can be locked in with tamper-proof brackets and screws.

 Implement Lobby Display

-Lobby display touchscreen kiosks allow the staff to view the entire floor plan and check for the availability of seats right in the lobby or reception area.
-With a simple tap and check-in process, the desk can be reserved immediately.
-The lobby kiosk is easy to implement with the same consistent interface that you would get in the web-based interface.
-However, in the lobby interface, authentication will be required.
+The lobby kiosk is easy to implement with the same consistent interface that you would get with the web-based interface.
+However, to access the lobby interface, authentication will be required.
 This can be achieved using a PIN or a tap of your staff access card.

 Selecting Staff Authentication Methods